 Repairs and Maintenance

 Landlords are responsible for most repairs and maintenance in a rental home.
-People who choose to live in Belgravia want the best, that means they will not compromise on the property they rent.
-If you are planning to be a landlord in Belgravia, you will need to ensure that your property is maintained to a very high standard.
+People who live in Belgravia want the best, which means they will not compromise on the property they rent.
+If you plan to be a landlord in Belgravia, you will need to ensure that your property is maintained to a very high standard.